 Babylon.js has had support for OVR_multiview2 already for a while (more info).

-For details on how to use multiview directly without using any third party engine, you could take a look at the three.js implementation, see the specification’ sample code or read this tutorial by Oculus.
+For details on how to use multiview directly without using any third-party engine, you can take a look at the three.js implementation, see the specification’s sample code, or read this tutorial by Oculus.

 Browsers with multiview support

-The extension was just approved by the Community recently so we expect to see all the major browsers adding support for it by default soon
+The extension was just recently approved by the community, so we expect to see all the major browsers adding support for it by default soon.

-• Oculus Browser: It’s implemented but disabled by default, you must enable Draft WebGL Extension preference in order to use it.
+- Oculus Browser: It’s implemented but disabled by default; you must enable the

-• Chrome: You can use it on Chrome Canary for Windows by running it with the following command line parameters: --use-cmd-decoder=passthrough --enable-webgl-draft-extensions
+preference to use it. - Chrome: You can use it on Chrome Canary for Windows by running it with the following command line parameters:

 Performance improvements